Each season brings new adventures to Tappahannock and Essex County.

 Lunch and Dinner

-Bella’s Italian Restaurant and Pizzeria Enjoy fresh Italian salads, subs, sandwiches, wraps and pizza, including Sicilian Square.
-Special plates and multiple veal entrees, too along with nearly a dozen types of spaghetti, steak and seafood.
+Bella’s Italian Restaurant and Pizzeria Fresh Italian salads, subs, sandwiches, wraps and pizza — including Sicilian Square.
+Special plates and multiple veal entrees too, along with nearly a dozen types of spaghetti, steak and seafood.

 NN Burger Tappahannock Fresh-crafted yummy burgers, hand-cut twister chips and a dessert called a freakshake — handspun ice cream served with toppings that range from an entire piece of chocolate cake to cotton candy or a baked donut presented in a take-home “NN” logo mason jar mug.
 Tender lobster meat on a butter-crisped New England roll, too.